metaleap/vscode-appz/libs/cs/readme.md

 Removes all output from the channel.

-`return` ── A thenable that resolves when this call has completed at the counterparty.
+`return` ── a thenable that resolves when this `Clear` call has successfully completed at the VSC side.

 ##### Parameters